DoomYXZ/GePatch-720x408/README.md

 # GE Patch Plugin 720x408 edit

-This is an experimental plugin for [Adrenaline](https://github.com/TheOfficialFloW/Adrenaline) that allows you to play a few games in native resolution.
+This is an experimental plugin for [Adrenaline](https://github.com/TheOfficialFloW/Adrenaline) that allows you to play a few games in native resolution. (not this version)

-Re.
-For Monster Hunter ofc

 ## Compatibility List